ramsesproject/wide-area-data-transfer-logs/README.md

 # wide-area-data-transfer-logs
 Data used in our paper entitled "An Online, Machine Learning-Based Wide Area Data Transfer Performance Predictor".
 Some features are defined in paper: https://doi.org/10.1145/3078597.3078605

+Please contact zhengchun.liu-AT-anl.gov if you have any questions about the data.

+Data explanation:

 __src__: The source endpoint name.
 It has been anonymized.
-In which GCP denotes Globus Connect Personal and GCS represents Globus Connect Server.
+In which, GCP denotes Globus Connect Personal and GCS represents Globus Connect Server.

 __dst__: The destination endpoint name.
 It has been anonymized.
-In which GCP denotes Globus Connect Personal and GCS represents Globus Connect Server.
+In which, GCP denotes Globus Connect Personal and GCS represents Globus Connect Server.

 __request_time__: the time when transfer was initiated by user.
 The minute and second have been anonymized to zero.